ksu-is/AI-Task/ProjectRoadMap.md

 - [x] Made Small Updates
 - [x] Committed at least 6 code changes
 - [x] Included comments on each commit explaining the change

+## Sprint 3:
+- [] Continue tests with making changes to the code
+- [] Create a PowerPoint Slide for the project
+- [] Upload the Powerpoint slide to D2L